Toilet not flushing properly?

-With a new Dual flush, push button valve you take control back of your water consumption and lose the frustration.
+If you are looking for water saving options, with a new Dual flush, push button valve you take control back of your water consumption and lose the frustration.

 Toilet flushing accounts for over 1,900 megalitres of water per day.
 This could be reduced to 1450m megalitres per day by 2020 if a good mix of policies are adapted.

-Reasons why your toilet may not be flushing
+Common causes why your toilet may not be flushing

 2. The flush handle may have worked loose from many uses and is not turning the link chain sufficiently to lift the diaghram.